mindplay-dk/composer-locator/README.md

 $is_installed = ComposerLocator::isInstalled("vendor/package"); // => (bool) true|false
 ```

-The root project package doesn't necessarily have a package name - in that case, or in other cases where you
+The root Composer project package doesn't necessarily have a package name - to get the root path
-need the project root path, you can obtain it directly:
+of the root Composer project, without specifying the package name:

 ```php
 $path = ComposerLocator::getRootPath(); // => "/path/to/project/root"
 ```

-You can also get a list of all installed packages via `ComposerLocator::getPackages()`, or obtain the full
+You can also get a list of all installed packages via `ComposerLocator::getPackages()`, or obtain a full
-map of vendor/package names to absolute root paths via `ComposerLocator::getPaths()`.
+key/value map of package-names to absolute root paths via `ComposerLocator::getPaths()`.

 ## Why?